The Glenlivet distillery: Production

 The distillery draws water from Josie's Well and other springs a short distance from the distillery.
 The malt comes from Crisp Maltings, Portgordon.
-Glenlivet's stills are lantern shaped with long, narrow necks, all of which helps to produce a light-tasting spirit.
+Glenlivet's stills are lantern shaped with long, narrow necks, all of which help to produce a light-tasting spirit.

 The distillery has 7 wash stills each with a capacity of 15,000 litres and 7 spirit stills with a capacity of 10,000 litres.
 The spirit is then matured in oak casks.

 Glenlivet is categorised as a Speyside distillery.
 As of 2016, The Glenlivet range consists of 14 whiskies.

 The main product range from the distillery is The Glenlivet range of single malt scotch whisky, but whisky from the distillery is also used in the production of Pernod Ricard's other brands, including Chivas Regal and Royal Salute whisky brands.

 Bottling of The Glenlivet took place at a Chivas Brothers bottling plant at Newbridge just outside Edinburgh, but that plant was sold at the end of 2009 with bottling to be transferred to other Chivas Brothers plants.

 In 2008, The Glenlivet announced expansion plans for the distillery to keep up with increased demand.
 This includes the installation of a new mash tun, new stills and new washbacks.
-The expansion cost the equivalent of US $15 million and significantly increased capacity.
-The company broke ground on another expansion in September 2015.
+The expansion cost the equivalent of US$15 million and significantly increased capacity.
+The new extension with an additional mashtun, eight washbacks and 6 stills was opened by the Prince of Wales on 5 June 2010.
+The capacity of the distillery has been increased by 75% The company broke ground on another expansion in September 2015.